Before you pack for your next trip, check out these Luggage Tips For Checked Bags, like adding a tracker and packing your itinerary in your bag.

 Your checked luggage is where you are going to need to pack any liquids that are over 3.4 ounces.
 This limit is also set in place for aerosols and creams (like body butter, pomade, etc.).

 Things you wouldn’t consider liquids fall under the “creams” category.
 Like toothpaste.
-Jellies, jams, and peanut butter are also considered creams and cannot be brought in checked bags.
+Jellies, jams, and peanut butter are also considered creams and cannot be brought in carry on bags.

 Funny aside: I was going through security once, and a man was carrying a plastic grocery bag with a loaf of bread, peanut butter and jelly — presumably to make sandwiches.
 He was able to bring the bread onto the plane, but the peanut butter and jelly were taken away.